-In 2017, as a result of the compensation review by Willis Towers Watson, the Board of Directors approved revisions to the Corporation's executive compensation plan to better align the Corporation's compensation programs with the long-term strategies and interests of the Corporation and its shareholders.
-In May 2017, the Board of Directors approved a Long Tern Incentive Plan which provided for the grant of stock options to the CEO and limited members of the executive management team.
-The stock options grants are conditional upon the Corporation achieving specific book value per share growth over a five year period.
+In 2017, as a result of the compensation review by Willis Towers Watson, the Board of Directors re-activated the Corporation's Stock Option Plan to align the long-term (five year) strategies and interests of the Corporation and its shareholders.
+In May 2017, the Board of Directors approved a grant of stock options to the CEO and limited members of the executive management team.
+The stock options grants were conditional upon the Corporation achieving specific book value per share growth over a five-year period.